boltops-tools/terraspace-docs/_docs/config/backend/variables.md

 ENV | dev | Terraspace env.
 Can be set like so `TS_ENV=dev` EXTRA | bob | The [extra concept]({% link _docs/layering/extra.md %}).
 IE: TS_EXTRA=bob terraspace up demo MOD_NAME | demo | The module name or stack name, which is also a module.
-ROLE | deploy | Optional.
+PROJECT | main | The project name.
+This is set by `config.cloud.project`, it defaults to "main" ROLE | deploy | Optional.
 Terraspace role.
 Can be set like so `TS_ROLE=deploy`.
 See: [App and Role Layering]({% link _docs/layering/app-layering.md %}).
 TYPE | stack | The type name.
 IE: stack or module TYPE_DIR | stacks | The type dir.
 IE: stacks or modules